 The significance of the programmable parameters in the individual displays is explained in chapter 4, "Programming the Functions", see page 17.
 The sequence for the programming is always the same and is carried out as shown in Table 4.
 It is not possible to change a value unintentionally because two keys must be pressed at the same time.
-Even if the programming key P is pressed accidentally, the programming mode can be left simply by following step 6.
+Even if the programming key \bigcirc is pressed accidentally, the programming mode can be left simply by following step 6.

-key to be used Select required display (\land) , (\lor) , (\diamondsuit) , (\diamondsuit) 2.
-Switch on programming mode K4: A1 → fu: 20.
-0 f2 f1: 18.
-0 (The key P will be flashing and in the display the cursor "" will appear) P 3.
-Move the cursor to the value which is to be adjusted (\land) , (\lor) , (\diamondsuit) , (\diamondsuit) 4.
-Set the desired value (separate for each digit) (a flashing cursor fills the whole character field) Repeat steps 3. and 4. until all values in the display have been set Programming of the values and leaving programming mode + and - (simultaneously) (do not press P!)
+key to be used 1.
+Select required display $(\land), (\lor), (\diamondsuit), (\diamondsuit)$ 2.
+Switch on programming mode K4: B1 → fu: 20.0 f2 f1: 18.0 (The LED Progr. will be flashing and in the display the cursor "" will appear) P 3.
+Move the cursor to the value which is to be adjusted $(\land), (\lor), (\diamondsuit), (\diamondsuit)$ 4.
+Set the desired value (separate for each digit) (a flashing cursor fills the whole character field) P and + (simultaneously) or P and - (simultaneously) 5.
+Repeat steps 3. and 4. until all values in the display have been set 6.
+Programming of the values and leaving programming mode (+) and $(-)$ (simultaneously) (do not press (P) !)